 Telehealth is an alternative to in-person therapy.
 It surprises some people to learn that research has shown that outcomes are no different between in-person and video counseling sessions.
 That is, you can expect the same results whichever way you do your counseling.
 I think that’s really reassuring to know.
 Video counseling can feel a little different, it’s true, but many of my clients who were certain they wouldn’t like it have been pleasantly surprised.
 If you are on the fence about this, I invite you to take me up on my offer of a free 15-minute consultation.
 It will give you the opportunity to see how it all works and how it feels before you commit yourself to tele-sessions.
 The platform I use was designed for physicians and is both encrypted and HIPAA-compliant.
 It’s also user friendly.
 I’m one technologically challenged and I found it very easy to use.
 The platform works on your phone, tablet, or laptop/home computer and requires no special app or download.
 Instead, it uses your browser.

 With the pandemic, most therapists moved to video sessions at least temporarily.
 I have offered this option for years now and, unlike most therapists, I’m Board-Certified in telemental health (video counseling).
 Currently, I am seeing all my people by video.
-I will re-assess in mid-June if it is safe to resume offering in-person sessions.

-Call or text me at (816) 226-4678 to arrange a free 30-minute video consultation.
+Call or text me at (816) 226-4678 to arrange a free 15-minute video consultation.